JFK Profile in Courage Essay Contest

 Who's Eligible: High school students in grades 9-12

 Award Amount: Up to $10,000

 Ready those pens and get to writing.
 The student who composes the best 1,000-word essay (excluding citations) that describes "an act of political courage by a U.S. elected official that occurred during or after 1956, the publication date of Profiles in Courage" walks away with $10,000.
 The teacher who nominated the student walks away with $500.
+The runner-up earns $1,000 and up to five finalists receive $500.
 Students must be nominated by a current or former teacher from their high school and submissions will be judged on how much the essay reflects originality, thoughtfulness, critical thinking, convincing arguments, and a thorough understanding of the topic.
 If you need some ideas, check out Shmoop's biographies of John F. Kennedy and others.